Approaching the end of life

 Many people prefer to be cared for at home, if at all possible, but it is important that you think through what care is required and what care can realistically be given at home, as well as how loved ones may or may not be able to cope with providing support at home.

-You can choose to go to a hospice who provide specialist palliative care.
+You can choose to go to a hospice which provide specialist palliative care.
 The advantage of a hospice is that you will be able to receive 24 hour care, but in a much friendlier and more homely environment than a hospital.
 Many hospices provide care and support at home.

 If you have been living in a care home, you can chose to remain there.
 Please use the following links to find contact details for hospices and care homes that provide palliative care in Leicester, Leicestershire and Rutland.